Fabiano Caruana: 2018

-In January, Caruana finished 11th with a score of 5/13 at the Tata Steel Masters tournament.
+In January, Caruana finished 11th with a score of 5/13 at the Tata Steel Masters.
 In March, he won the Candidates Tournament 2018 with a score of 9/14, thus winning the right to challenge Magnus Carlsen in the World Chess Championship 2018 in London in November 2018.

 From 31 March to 9 April, Caruana competed in the 5th Grenke Chess Classic.
 He won the event with a score of 6½/9 (+4–0=5), a point ahead of runner-up Carlsen.
 With this result he moved to No. 2 in the live world rankings.
 From 17 to 30 April, he competed in 2018 U.S. Chess Championship, placing second with 8/11 (+6–1=4), half a point behind champion Sam Shankland.

 In June, he won the sixth edition of Norway Chess, finishing clear first with a score of 5/8 (+3–1=4), despite having lost to Carlsen in the first round.
 In August, he jointly won the 6th Sinquefield Cup with Carlsen and Aronian.
 He also defeated So in a playoff for a place at the London Chess Classic being held in December.

 Caruana faced Carlsen in the World Chess Championship 2018 from November 9 to 28.
 All 12 classical time control games were drawn.
 Carlsen then won the rapid tiebreak games 3–0.

 During game four of the 2018 World Chess Championships, a video containing Caruana's preparation files was released onto the Saint Louis Chess Club YouTube channel.
 In an interview much later, Caruana admitted that he had been only made aware of this, by his second Cristian Chirilă, before the Round 4 press conference.